12q1/local_docs/words/amazons.md

-# amazons
+# Amazons

 ---
-## Noun #noun
+#noun
 - **A tall, strong, athletic woman.**
  - _Example: Although the evidence for real Amazons is thin, women athletes are often dubbed amazons._
 ---

 ---